Popular Subject Areas

 Living in ISA Sydney housing will give you the opportunity to interact and engage with local Australian and International Students alike and experience aspects of the Australian lifestyle that are often overlooked by visitors.
 All ISA Housing options are within walking distance to your university or are conveniently located close to public transit routes.
 While there are differences between accommodation in Australia and the U.S., with an open mind and a drive for exploration, you’ll soon discover that the experience of living in another culture can be both educational and rewarding.

 Housing is provided on all ISA programs in Australia at an additional cost.
-Costs vary according to accommodation selected and program but can range from approx. $6,300 - $9,000 + $500 - $800 refundable housing deposit per semester in Sydney.
-We strive to match your housing preferences with our available accommodations; however, housing preference requests cannot be guaranteed.
+Apartment accommodation at the University of New South Wales ranges from $4,850-$8,740 (estimated and subject to change).
+We strive to match your housing preferences with our available accommodation; however, housing preference requests cannot be guaranteed.

 Apartment-style accommodations on campus for an independent living experience abroad.
 Students are placed in modern, furnished, and centrally located student apartments that are 1 or 2 bedrooms.
 Each bedroom has a private en-suite bathroom.
 Each residence will include a basic kitchen, which includes a stove top, microwave, and fridge.
 Housing fee includes rent, internet, utilities, a linen pack (fitted and top sheet, pillow, pillow case, and duvet cover) as well as basic kitchen supplies.
 No meal plan is provided and students will be responsible for all meals.
 Students will be living with other host university students.
 Coin-operated laundry facilities are available in the building.